-From an outsider perspective, advertising and marketing may seem like one and the same.
+From an outsider's perspective, advertising and marketing may seem like one and the same.
 However, these are two unique professions.
 Before pivoting to marketing, it’s crucial for candidates to understand the differences between marketing and advertising:

-Although there are significant differences between marketing and advertising, they share many remarkable similarities as well.
-For example, both types of professionals use creative elements and data analysis to craft campaigns that connect brands to their customers.
+Marketing consists of all the ways in which brands connect with their audiences.
+Marketing connects themes from a company’s advertisements with overall branding, storytelling, and consumer engagement.
+Advertising, on the other hand, is one important component of marketing that only includes paid media.
+Although there are significant differences between marketing and advertising, they share many similarities as well.
+For example, both types of professionals use creativity and data analysis to craft campaigns that connect brands to their customers.

-4. Fundraiser or Nonprofit Manager
+4. Store or Office Manager

-5. Data Analyst
+6. Data Analyst

 Candidates who have experience analyzing financial, information technology, operations, or management data can transition into market research careers.
 Furthermore, research classes in master’s degree programs help candidates strengthen these skills.